 Under PVB cost allocation, accountants allocate (apportion) the total indirect cost to Products A and B based on factors such as the proportion of the total:

-- Production machine time used by each product.
+- Production machine time for each product.

-- Direct labor costs used by each product.
+- Direct labor costs for each product.

-- Factory floor space used by each product.
+- Factory floor space for each product.

 The indirect cost total from Table 3 above is $1,422,500.
 The direct labor total (line 6 from Table 1) is $1,500,000.
 From these figures, the firm allocates indirect labor cost to each product as a percentage of the product's own direct labor cost:

 = $1,422,500 / $1,500,000